 Retention Criteria: What are this program's goals for client retention?
-Retention Criteria 75% of families must be retained for at least 10 weeks of program participation.
+75% of families must be retained for at least 10 weeks of program participation.

 Workforce Criteria: Who are the service providers implementing this program?
-Program Role LENA Home Parent Maximum Number 6 - 12 Educator of Cases KITS Related Job Title or Role Service Provider Minimum Education Associates or two-year Level degree Required Certifications and/or LENA requires online training (in the form of a webinar) to review the Training LENA program.
-Because the LENA training is relatively brief and because the curriculum is in the form of a brief outline, it is strongly recommended that staff implementing LENA Home also have at least two years of experience i n home visitation.
-All service providers mus st complete training in A ASQ-3 and ASQ:SE-2.
+Program Role LENA Home Parent Maximum Number 6 - 12 Educator of Cases KITS Related Job Title or Role Service Provider Minimum Education Associates or two-year Level degree Required Certifications and/or LENA requires online training (in the form of a webinar) to review the LENA Training program.
+Because the LENA training is relatively brief and because the curriculum is in the form of a brief outline, it is strongly recommended that staff implementing LENA Home also have at least two years of experience in home visitation.
+All service providers must complete training in ASQ-3 and ASQ:SE-2.

-How are program participants screened and/or assessed?
-Assessment 1: LENA Snapshot LENA Snapshot Criteria Each client shall be assessed using the LENA Snapshot as outlined in the LENA Home manual.
+sessment 1: LENA Snapshot LENA Snapshot Criteria Each client shall be assessed using the LENA Snapshot as outlined in the LENA Home manual.
 LENA's language assessment (Snapshot) is to be administered as prescribed in the LENA Home Outline of Coaching Sessions.
 It is to be administered no more than once per month.
 The recommended schedule is at Sessions #2, #5, and #8.
-There is an option to continue to offer the Snapshot to families on a monthly basis, through age 36 months.
-Assessment 2: Home Language Envi ronment Home Language Environment Criteria Measures of the home language environments are obtained with the LENA software.
-They include standardized scores for the number of adult words spoken near the children daily (AWC), the number of conversational turns (CTs) engaged in with the children daily, and time spent reading daily.
+There is an option to continue to offer the Snapshot to families on a monthly basis, through age 36 months. an ough ugo oo monano. sessment 2: Home Language En sessment 2: Home Language En Home Language Environment vironment vironment Home Language Environment vironment Parent surveys, provided by LENA, that assess child language-focused questionnaires are administered, at a minimum, at baseline (just after recruitment) and then at 3-month intervals.
+Measures of the home language environments are obtained with the LENA Home Language Environment vironment Parent surveys, provided by LENA, that assess child language-focused questionnaires are administered, at a minimum, at baseline (just after recruitment) and then at 3-month intervals.
+Measures of the home language environments are obtained with the LENA software.
+They include standardized scores for the number of adult words vironment Parent surveys, provided by LENA, that assess child language-focused questionnaires are administered, at a minimum, at baseline (just after